cheat-sheets/cryptoeconomics-cheat-sheet/README.md

 ** The attacker only needs to possess half of the coordinated part of the economic set.
 The other half has an incentive to vote with the attacker.

 ---

+### Examples of Cryptoeconomic Systems

+ - Consensus algorithms
+ - Outsources computation and storage
+ - Provable fair random number generation
+ - Providing true information about the world (oracles)
+ - Governance (DAOs)
+ - Stable-value cryptocurrencies (stablecoin)
+ - Bounties to solutions to math or CS problems
+ - Telling the time

+---